 To continually work on your social media branding, you should also aim to post content that goes beyond self-promotion.
 While you can announce the occasional sale or product launch, the majority of your content should focus on sharing industry news, giving shout-outs to customers and unique tips and tricks.

 With social commerce’s rise, many small business owners now sell products through social media, either directly or indirectly.
 According to the LinkedIn Social Selling Index, "78% of social sellers make more sales than their counterparts who aren't using social media."
 Looking ahead, social selling is predicted to increase as web3 and the Metaverse change how brands drive new business.

 Tips on how to drive more sales on social:

-Drive traffic to your website by adding a link in your bio (Hopp helps create the most stunning and fast-loading bio pages with ease.
-It is highly customizable, its unique search feature ensures that your followers can access your links quickly and easily like never before.)
+Drive traffic to your website by adding a link in your bio (Hopp by Wix is a great tool that helps create fast-loading bio pages with ease.
+It is highly customizable, its unique search feature ensures that your followers can access your links quickly.)